 The advanced specialised skills and knowledge that students acquire on our taught postgraduate courses are eagerly sought by employers in the industry.
 Many of the students on the courses are already experienced professionals and know from their own experience how much up-to-date expertise in these areas is in demand.

-The annual DLHE (Destination of Leavers from Higher Education) Survey demonstrates that Aberystwyth Computer Science undergraduates are highly employable.
+The annual Higher Education Statistics Agency (HESA) Survey demonstrates that Aberystwyth Computer Science undergraduates are highly employable.
 This government survey reveals that 98.5% of our undergraduate students who graduated in 2017 are in employment or further study, just six months after graduation.
 This is 15% higher than the national average for computer science.